MatiMatik97/sorting-algorithms-visualizer/README.md

 ## Sorting algorithms visualizer with React
-This is a Sorting algorithms visualizer web application written in React.js.
+This is a sorting algorithms visualizer web application written in React.js.
 Implements basic functionality, user can select amount of numbers (bars), sorting time, algorithm and order.
 Click sort to visualize the proccess of sorting.

 Site: [sorting-algorithms-mk.web.app](https://sorting-algorithms-mk.web.app/)